mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 Thi held up the pipe to Kip's nose and encouraged him to take a drag.
 He took the pipe, but immediately tried to give it back.

 "See this is what I'm talking about," said Lissa, pulling out a dagger.
 Thi swiftly moved behind him and held it to his neck before he could move to escape.
-Realizing he wasn't going anywhere, he slowly took up the pipe onto his lips, trying his best not to inhale.
+Realizing he wasn't going anywhere, he carefully took up the pipe onto his lips, trying his best not to inhale.

-"Inhale," thi commanded.
+"Inhale!," thi commanded, tightening hae grip on the dagger.

 He inhaled a small bit and the smoke triggered his cough reflex almost immediately.
 He tried to cough without moving his neck into the dagger, and Lissa lowered it and put it away, saying "There you go.
 You'll get the hang of it.
 One more."